Heinrich Brandes

-Georg Heinrich Brandes (/de/) was a German painter.
+Georg Heinrich Brandes (/de/; 23 May 1803 – 6 October 1868) was a German painter.

 Life

-Brandes was born at Bortfeld, near Brunswick, on 23 May 1803, and learned the rudiments of painting under the guidance of F. Barthels at Brunswick.
+Brandes was born at Bortfeld, near Brunswick, and learned the rudiments of painting under the guidance of F. Barthels at Brunswick.
 From 1823 to 1825 he attended the Academy of Munich, where he first devoted himself to historic painting under the tuition of Peter von Cornelius, but then turned his attention to landscapes.